MAESALVA/MSBA_Capstone/README.md

 * **Computational Complexity:** Training Random Forest and gradient boosting models like XGBoost and LightGBM required substantial computational resources, especially during hyperparameter tuning for LightGBM.

 * **Evaluation Complexity:** Interpreting the AUC-ROC score in the context of business decisions and understanding trade-offs between sensitivity and specificity was critical.

+### What I Learned in the Project

+* **Technical Skills:**

+* Feature engineering and data preprocessing techniques.
+* Implementation and tuning of machine learning models using R.
+* Evaluation of models using metrics like AUC-ROC and precision-recall.

+* **Business Insights:**

+* The importance of tailoring financial products to underserved populations.
+* Balancing technical accuracy with business practicality in predictive modeling.

+* **Personal Growth:**

+* Problem-solving in the face of data challenges, such as missing values and class imbalances.
+* Communicate technical results to non-technical stakeholders.

 ___

 ### References